 Emily recently completed her first feature film with director Ruth Lawrence (another alumnae of the RBC Michelle Jackson award) and producer Jenny Howley.

 The film, Little Orphans, was nominated by the St. John’s International Women’s Film Festival for Telefilm Canada’s Talent to Watch program, and was the only film to be selected from the province.

-RENEE HORTON - NOVA SCOTIA
+AMY GRACE - NOVA SCOTIA

 LOUISE LALONDE – PEI

 In 2001, Louise graduated from the Trebas Institute in Film and Television Production.
 Since then, she has developed and managed several mentoring programs in screenwriting and film production for the Island Media Arts Coop and initiated and manages the annual PEI Screenwriters’ Bootcamp, which is now entering its seventh year as a highly successful professional development activity for emerging and mid-career screenwriters.

 She has also written, directed, and produced several short films that have screened in regional film festivals.